 Configuring Kitty

-, a terminal, and a web browser.
+I pretty much live in a mix of vim, a terminal, and a web browser.
 At most of

 my jobs, I’ve been given a Macbook, but at home, I use Linux (System76’s